 Selection.
 Each academically qualified student will also have a remote or in-person interview with one or more applied mathematics faculty members.
 Finally, the match of the candidate's skills and interests to applied mathematics research programs will be considered.
 For this reason applicants are encouraged to contact applied mathematics faculty members before applying.

-For general information on graduate studies at UCM, visit the UCM Graduate Division website.
-For information on teaching assistantships, research assistantships, and graduate fellowships, visit the Graduate Division Fellowships page (priority deadline: December 1, 2012).
+For general information on graduate studies at UCM, visit the UC Merced Graduate Division website.
+For information on teaching assistantships, research assistantships, and graduate fellowships, visit the Graduate Division Financial Support page.
 Further information for prospective students can be found on the Graduate Division web site.

-To apply, go to the UCM Graduate Admission Login website.
+To apply, go to the UC Merced Graduate Admission Login website.
 A complete application includes the following:

 - Completed application form